 I’ve said enough about the sociopolitical/racial aspect of the incident over on Facebook, so I won’t dwell on that aspect of the situation.
 I also wanted to allow a bit of time to pass so that the more urgent discussions could be had before adding my voice on a slightly more obtuse aspect of the incident to the zeitgeist.

 There have been 108 school shooting incidents of some kind or another just since January 2010 and just in the United States.
 Let that sink in for a moment.
 In five and a half years, there have been over 100 life-threatening incidents within schools — a place we expect to be safe for our children!
-That’s over 20 per year, over 1 a month on average!
+That’s over twenty per year, at least one a month on average!

 Granted, we don’t usually hear about these.
 For these instances to break into the mainstream news reporting, it needs to be deadly enough to not be considered — and I hate to even call it this — “business as usual.”
 Sandy Hook, Columbine… Those and others like them are what we hear about, what we heartbreak over, and what we promise ourselves “never again” over (until the next time, right?).